tlvince/direct-delivery/docs/build.md

 Resulting APKs are deployed to Amazon S3 and can be browsed at:
 <https://shrub.appspot.com/direct-delivery/>

+#Pre Build Steps

+Remember to add all required cordova plugins to /cordova-plugins.json

 ## Manual

 After your [build environment][] has been set up, APKs can be